How to Make a Cappuccino: The Difficult Relationship Between Espresso and Milk

 It’s significant that the Italian coffee guardians haven’t published a brochure on latte macchiato.
 For them, the layered milk-espresso giant is a children’s drink that has little to do with coffee enjoyment.

-It all starts with the volume of steamed milk: while you foam up around 100ml (3.38 oz) of milk for a cappuccino, it’s around 200 ml (6.76 oz) for a latte macchiato.
-In total, this adds up to around 300 milliliters (10 oz) of foamed milk.
+It all starts with the volume of steamed milk: while you foam up around 3.4 ounces (100 milliliters) of milk for a cappuccino, it’s around 6.8 ounces (200 milliliters) for a latte macchiato.
+In total, this adds up to around 10 ounces (300 milliliters) of foamed milk.
 And that’s with the same amount of espresso.
-Though, many prefer their lattes with a double shot.
+That said, many prefer their lattes with a double shot.

 What’s the ideal vessel for delivery?
 I personally prefer drinking cappuccino in a double-walled glass.